How to make a period end faster

 So… does water help at all?

-Yes, staying hydrated can still support your teen during their period in helpful ways:
+Yes, staying hydrated can still support teens during their period in helpful ways:

-But none of this actually speeds up the period.
+But none of this actually speeds up a period.

-It’s more about feeling better while the period runs its natural course.
+It’s more about feeling better while a period runs its natural course.

 There are some hormonal medications that can be prescribed to delay or control periods, such as for holidays, sports, or medical reasons.